Nomracer/Nomracer/README.md

 Psychological horror.
 You are a trainee in a Veyks encounter simulation.
 Survive four nights and get educated, because your life depends on it.

-Subtitles and remappable controls.
 Two months of development, shipped and playable right now.

 Currently porting it to VR.